 I always have a holiday planned.
 For me, it is something to look forward to, work towards, focus on.
-I turned 30 last year, and celebrated by going to New Zealand with a couple of girlfriends and doing a bungy jump!
+I turned 30 last year, and celebrated by going to New Zealand with a couple of girlfriends and doing a Bungy jump!
 But when I got home, I knew I needed to start planning my next trip.
-Just before my birthday, I had made a list of things that I wanted to a achieve in the next 10 years.
+Just before my birthday, I had made a list of things that I wanted to achieve in the next 10 years.
 A lot of those goals were travel-related, so I looked at the list to get inspiration for my next destination, and South America was the winner!

 What has been the toughest moment working toward your travel plans?

 I moved out of my apartment to travel so there were a lot of things I had to organise with my personal life before I could take off on this journey.
 Also, there are a lot of things that I was not able to book in advance (such as bus tickets and day tours)- I just have to do it as I go.
 I am usually a very organised person, but I feel that I have been forced to be a little more flexible, which has meant that I have had the power to change around my travel plans.
 It has definitely been a positive!

 How do you feel when you travel/what does travel mean to you?

 When I travel, I love the freedom.
 Every day is a new and different experience.
 I love the thrill of arriving in a new city or country.
 I love to experience different cultures and try different cuisines.
 I am quite shy by nature, but I have made some very good friends through my travels.
 I feel that is because I am associating with like-minded people and we are sharing amazing experiences together.